BenedictAdjei/AAMUSTED-CLAIMS-MANAGER/README.md

 The system has four main users.
 These users are:
 The Root
-The Head Of Departments
+The Head Of Departments (HOD)
 The Accountant
 And last but not least, The Lecturer.

-The Root
+The Root is able to
+Register new staff
+Assign staff roles
+Assign access permisions
+Manipulate how the system should operate

+Root access credentials:
+username: Root
+password: Root@12345

+Lecturer access credentials:
+username: Mr. Ben
+password: 123456

+Accountant access credentials:
+username: Mr. Sam
+password: 12345

+HOD access credentials:
+username: nti
+password: Root@12345